Clarifai/clarifai-python/README.md

 ## More Examples
 See many more code examples in this [repo](https://github.com/Clarifai/examples).
-Also see the official [python SDK docs](https://clarifai-python.readthedocs.io/en/latest/index.html)
+Also see the official [Python SDK docs](https://clarifai-python.readthedocs.io/en/latest/index.html)